- WHAT WE DO

 In a world where time is money, businesses are learning that they can be most productive by using training simulations as opposed to a more traditional approach, which requires key employees to step away from their tasks in order to train and it can also affect production.
 Virtual learning and simulations are now effectively bridging that gap.

-Simulated training is a virtual environment with a game-like atmosphere.
+Simulated training is a virtual learning environment with a game-like atmosphere.
 In this interactive application, users experience images and graphics interspersed with voice, background music, and special effects.

 Users are often remediated until they choose the best solution.
 The idea is that, through experiencing different simulated real-life situations, trainees will learn to identify the best solutions and then incorporate them into their actual daily work activities.